taminater/LEAPs/content/leaps/leap-20.md

 This LEAP proposes a new tokenomics framework to support the long term growth of the protocol with vote-locked xLYRA, revamped trading/LP rewards schemes and guidelines for liquidity incentives.

+## Abstract

+This proposal introduces vote-locked LYRA (xLYRA) as the basic mechanic underpinning Lyra’s tokenomics.
+Users can lock LYRA for a maximum period of a year, receiving xLYRA in proportion to their time-lock length. xLYRA aims to align governance, traders and LPs over the long term by paying rewards to stakers, and boosting rewards for LPs and traders who carry xLYRA balances.
+The proposal also describes a framework for emission-rates, which are to be utilized by the council in determining future liquidity rewards.

 ## Motivation

 The Avalon release will represent an enormous step forward for the protocol, adding: